raphaelvallat/pingouin/docs/contributing.rst

 There are many ways to contribute to Pingouin: reporting bugs or results that are inconsistent with other statistical softwares, adding new functions, improving the documentation, etc...

-If you like Pingouin, you can also consider `buying the developpers a coffee <https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=K2FZVJGCKYPAG&currency_code=USD&source=url>`_!
+If you like Pingouin, you can also consider `buying the developers a coffee <https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=K2FZVJGCKYPAG&currency_code=USD&source=url>`_!

 Code guidelines
 ---------------